serverless-components/express/README.md

 <br/>

-**Serverless Express** ⎯⎯⎯ Rapidly deploy Express applications on serverless infrastructure (AWS HTTP API and AWS Lambda) on your own AWS account with zero configuration, powered by [Serverless Components](https://github.com/serverless/components/).
+**Serverless Express** ⎯⎯⎯ This [Serverless Framework Component](https://github.com/serverless/components) is a specialized developer experience focused on making it easy to deploy and manage Express.js applications on serverless infrastructure (specifically AWS HTTP API and AWS Lambda) on your own AWS account.
+It comes loaded with powerful features and represents possibly the easiest, cheapest and most scalable way to host Express.js.

 <br/>

 - [x] **Never Pay For Idle** - No HTTP requests, no cost.
 Averages $0.0000002-$0.0000009 per request.
-- [x] **Zero Configuration** - All we need is your code, then just deploy.
+- [x] **Zero Configuration** - All we need is your code, then just deploy (advanced config is available).
 - [x] **Fast Deployments** - Deploy to the cloud in seconds.
 - [x] **Realtime Logging** - Rapidly develop on the cloud w/ real-time logs and errors in the CLI.
 - [x] **Canary Deployments** - Deploy your app gradually to a subset of your traffic overtime.